dkpython7/dkpython7/README.md

 ### 🎯 What I'm Up To

-- 🔭 **Currently Working On:** Advanced Computer Vision projects and MLOps infrastructure
+- 🔭 **Currently Working On:** Building computer vision models and learning how to manage ML workflows (MLOps basics)
-- 🌱 **Learning:** Generative AI, LLMs (GPT, BERT), and Cloud ML Services
+- 🌱 **Learning:** Generative AI (like GPT & BERT) and how to use ML models on cloud platforms
-- 👯 **Open to Collaborate:** AI research projects, ML competitions, and innovative startups
+- 👯 **Open to Collaborate:** On machine learning projects, kaggle-style competitions, and student-led startups
-- 🎓 **Specializing In:** Deep Learning, Computer Vision, NLP, and Predictive Analytics
+- 🎓 **Specializing In:** Deep learning, computer vision, and exploring NLP use cases
-- 💡 **Passionate About:** Ethical AI, Model Interpretability, and AI for Social Good
+- 💡 **Passionate About:** Making AI useful in real-life problems and understanding how models make decisions
-- ⚡ **Fun Fact:** I can debug neural networks faster than I can debug my coffee machine ☕
+- ⚡ **Fun Fact:** I’ve spent more hours fixing code bugs than fixing my sleep schedule 😄

 ---